Last Updated on April 12, 2023 by Anna Baumann

 “Eat that Frog”

 I know we all have lots to do!
 So if there’s so much on your to-do list that you have trouble identifying your frogs, do what I do.
 The night before, I take a few minutes and review my next day’s task list.
-Anything that sparks a reaction of annoyance, stress, or fear goes on my frog list.
+My frogs are anything that sparks a reaction of annoyance, stress, or fear.

 Make Plans

 We can’t plan incoming calls and dental emergencies.
-But we can plan when and how we work on almost everything else which ensures we’re getting the most out of our time, and nothing “falls through the cracks”.
+But we can plan when and how we work on almost everything else.

 If there’s only one or two of you making up the front office team, designate who does what and set aside times of day and/or days of the week for every front office task.
-From your daily schedule audit to outstanding claims follow-up, map out a plan that works best for your office so everything gets done.
+From your daily schedule audit to outstanding claims follow-up, map out a plan that works best for your office.
+Everything won’t always go as planned.
+But plans, lists, and protocols are comforting.
+They ensure we get the most out of our time, and that nothing falls through the cracks.

 If you’re in a large practice working in one department, list your responsibilities and make a schedule for yourself.

-Even if you do nothing else on this list, eat frogs and make plans.
+Even if you do nothing else in this post, eat frogs and make plans.
 Prioritizing tasks and good time management are simple things that are too often overlooked.
-But they are the very foundation of a productive dental front office.
+But they are truly the foundation of a productive dental front office.

 “Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.” ~ Mark Twain